bhavyashah81/SecureVault/README.md

 5. Password auto-clears from clipboard after 30s
 6. Save and exit when done

-The app is designed for security-conscious users who want strong, unique passwords for every account without the hassle of remembering them all!
+The app is designed for security-conscious users who want strong, unique passwords for every account.